Advice for When Student(s) Are Not Making Expected Progress

 If a student is not making sufficient progress, it may be wise to consider the following:

-1. We now recommend 6 to 10 whoopsies for most students, and our new default is 8.
-If students have whoopsies set lower than this recommendation it may make passing morea level more difficult than necessary.
+- We now recommend 6 to 10 whoopsies for most students, and our default is 8.
+For some students, a higher number may be more appropriate.

-5. Student engagement.
+- Student engagement.
 Think of ways to foster excitement as students work on MathFactLab.
 I like to play a game with my students which we call the Level Lifter Challenge.
 My two classes compete each day to see which class can get the most level-ups.
 The winning class earns two minutes toward their bonus recess at the end of the week.
-A bit of friendly group competition can certainly energize the atmosphere in a room.
+A bit of friendly group competition or a team effort towards a class goal can certainly energize the atmosphere in a room.